 a blank check,

 an International Direct Deposit Signup Form for Spain (SSA-1199-SP) (see GN 02402.307G in this section), or

 any document that contains the required banking information.

 NOTE: If upon receipt of the information, there are any discrepancies, follow instructions in GN 00203.020 and GN 02402.025.

 The processing FI in Spain will have a prefix of 58 at the beginning of the Routing Transit Number (RTN).

 C. Overview of IDD for Spain

-IDD payments sent to Spain must be in Euro accounts at local FIs.
-The beneficiary must provide complete information to the Embassy, Consulate or DIO for input.
-DIO will fax incomplete forms to the Federal Benefits Unit (FBU) at U.S. Embassy or Consulate that serves that territory to contact the beneficiary or FI for additional information.
+The beneficiary must provide complete information to DIO or the Federal Benefits Unit (FBU) for input.
+DIO will fax incomplete forms to the FBU that serves Spain.
+The FBU contacts the beneficiary or FI for additional information.